 Raja Ram Mohan Roy

-Around the start of the 19th century, India faced multiple social problems such as superstitions, caste system, the burning of widows, and many more.
+Around the start of the 19th century, India faced multiple social problems such as superstitions, the caste system, the burning of widows, and many more.
 Ram Mohan was a leading figure among Indian social reformers who highlighted these ills and attempted to eliminate them.
 As a result, he played a significant part in shaping the country into what it is today.
-In consequence, we know him to be the “father of modern India” and “architect of Indian Renaissance”.

 On Aug 20, 1828, Ram Mohan started the Brahmo Samaj in order to uplift the status of women, preaching monotheism, as opposed to widespread Brahmanism, and against idol worship.
 Ram Mohan founded the Hindu College and Vedanta College in Calcutta.